bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 In order to help prevent some accidental situations, here are some git hooks that may be useful.
-The scripts below should be places in the ``.git/hooks`` directory in th top level of the cloned GitHub repository, and be marked executable with e.g. ``chmod +x pre-commit``.
+The scripts below should be places in the ``.git/hooks`` directory in the top level of the cloned GitHub repository and be marked executable with e.g. ``chmod +x pre-commit``.
 For more information on git hooks, see `this reference`_.